Jan Dop

 Importing art from outside EU will become more difficult

-A new EU regulation requires anyone wishing to import cultural goods into the EU to have an import license or submit an importer’s declaration.
+Since 28 June 2025, a new EU regulation requires anyone wishing to import cultural goods into the EU to have an import licence or submit an importer’s declaration.
 When is which type of document required?
 How does it affect art dealers, galleries, auction houses and collectors, both inside and outside the EU?

 Read more